v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/configure-your-spam-filter-policies.md

       - **Add the default test X-header text** Selecting this option sends the message to the specified recipients, but also adds a special X-header to the message to identify it as having matched a specific advanced spam filtering option.

-      - **Send a Bcc message to this address** Selecting this option sends a blind carbon copy of the message to the email address that you specify in the input box. <br/>
+      - **Send a Bcc message to this address** Selecting this option sends a blind carbon copy of the message to the email address that you specify in the input box. <br/><br/>For more information about the advanced spam filtering options, including descriptions about each option and the X-header text that is associated with each one, see [Advanced spam filtering  options](advanced-spam-filtering-asf-options.md).
-    > [!TIP]
-    > For more information about the advanced spam filtering options, including descriptions about each option and the X-header text that is associated with each one, see [Advanced spam filtering  options](advanced-spam-filtering-asf-options.md).

 15. For custom policies only, click the **Apply to** menu item, and then create a condition-based rule to specify the users, groups, and domains to which to apply this policy.
 You can create multiple conditions, if they are unique.